lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 If you perform the next selection step in a new file you have to initialize the client and agent again.
-If you have to re-initialize them, make sure to set the `pre_selected_tag_name` to your current selection (if this is the first iteration, this is the name you have passed to the sampler config when doing the initial selection).
+If you have to re-initialize them, make sure to set the `pre_selected_tag_name` to your current selection (if this is the first iteration, this is the name you have passed to the selection config when doing the initial selection).
 Note, that if you don't have to re-initialize them, the tracking of the tags is taken care of for you.

 .. code-block:: Python